cockpit-project/cockpit/HACKING.md

     $ sudo vagrant up

+> NOTE: some development environments (e.g. OS X) may require running `npm install` first to satisfy react requirements in the `/tools` directory.

 Cockpit will listen on port 9090 of the vagrant VM started, and also port 9090 of localhost if cockpit is not running locally.
 Access Cockpit
 at: